SheffieldMLtracking/bee_track/README.md

 ## If you want to make edits

-You will probably want to reinstall with git an editable version
+You will probably want to reinstall with git an editable version:

+- First do "beetrack":

 (bee-venv)$ `pip uninstall bee_track`